Portland Home Energy Score Company

 My concern over the city of Portland 2018 home energy score ordinance led me to establish a new business in Portland – OrderHomeEnergyScore.com llc CCB.218360.
-For $189 for homes under 3,000 sq. ft. and for $229 for homes 3,000 sq. ft. or more, we provide a home energy score on the spot.
-In around 90 minutes we score the home, print out and leave behind paper flyers with the score on it, and upload the score online to be used by the MLS.
-Fast, easy home energy scoring with no upselling.
+For $125 for homes under 3,000 sq. ft. and for $155 for homes 3,000 sq. ft. or more, we provide a home energy score on the spot.
+For a mere $34 additional we include a highly accurate (we use lasers, not phone cameras) home floorplan.
+In around 120 minutes we score the home, create the detailed floorplan, print out and leave behind 30 energy score reports, and upload the score online to be used by the MLS.
+Fast, easy home energy scoring.
 I did the research to find the easiest online scheduler I could find and tweaked it.
 You can order a score on OrderHomeEnergyScore.com in under 2 minutes (I tested it!).

 A licensed Broker in Oregon since 2003, I’ve seen a lot of changes in the Portland real estate market, the highs and the lows.
 This is the first time the government has stepped in and said, before you sell your home you must do _______.
 Before the law anyone could put their home up for sale on Craigslist or anywhere, anytime they want, for-sale-by-owner.
 Before the law a licensed real estate agent could sign up with a client and advertise their home the very same day on the MLS and anywhere else.
 Now, anyone that sells a home (covered dwelling) within the city of Portland jurisdiction, must obtain a home energy score on their property before they advertise the home for sale, or face city fines.
 Home energy scores are not new to the United States, but this is the first time, I believe, obtaining a home energy score is a government requirement that homeowners must follow.
 In other words, it is not really an option.